 Each teacher accepted by the program receives a $3,600 stipend paid at the conclusion of the program.
 We are looking for highly motivated teachers who plan to take the lessons that they learn in the RET program and translate that knowledge to their students so that we can build a more diverse STEM workforce.

-This is a competitive program and not all applicants may be accepted.
-Notifications of your status will be sent out to applicants by April 23rd.
+This is a competitive program and not all applicants can be accepted.
+Notifications of your acceptance into the program will be emailed during the week of May 3rd.
 All participants must be able to participate in the live zoom sessions, so please plan your schedule accordingly in order to fully participate in the program.

 For more information contact Roxanne Hughes, Ph.D.